moliver28/research-handbook/content/handbook/marketing/digital-experience/engineering/code-review.md

 > Review-response SLO = (time when review is provided) - (time MR is assigned to reviewer)

-The SLO value depends on the author of the merge request:

-- From GitLab team members: `Review-response` SLO < 2 business days
+The SLO value from Digital Experience GitLab team members is 2 business days

 If you don't think you can review a merge request in the `Review-response` SLO time frame, let the author know as soon as possible in the comments